 Employers should have a COVID-19 plan in place which includes ensuring there are sufficient hygiene supplies, that there are regular cleanings of work areas, and that there is ongoing safety education for staff.

-Planning for the financial impact
+Planning for the financial impact of a second wave of COVID-19

 When the province went into a lockdown in March, it was financially devastating to many businesses.
 And if Ontario moves back into an earlier stage of lockdown – or even back into full lockdown – it could cripple business even further.